 Kokoda Youth Foundation

-Doug served as a Medic in the Vietnam War and was invited to attend an RSL conference where he saw a guest Kokoda veteran who spoke about the Kokoda Campaign in Papua New Guinea and the Pacific Campaign during WWII.
-Previously not knowing much about the Story of Kokoda and what happened there, Doug made it his goal to help educate and spread awareness of the 1942 Kokoda Campaign to his fellow Australians.
+The Kokoda Youth Foundation (KYF) was established on the Gold Coast in 2004 by Doug Henderson and his wife Anna.
+Their dream was to create a locally operated charity to support Australian youth in local communities.
+Doug had served as a Medic in the Vietnam War and was invited to attend an RSL conference some time after.
+There he heard from a Kokoda veteran who spoke about the Kokoda Campaign in Papua New Guinea and the Pacific Campaign during WWII.
+Doug was profoundly impacted by the story of Kokoda and what happened there and made it his goal to help educate and spread awareness of the 1942 Kokoda Campaign.
+Around that time, there was a significant rise in troubled young people across Australia.
+Doug saw that he could use the story of Kokoda and it's values of courage, endurance, mateship and sacrifice to help these young people... so that's exactly what he did.

 In order to reach more people and make the Story of Kokoda accessible to even more people, the Kokoda Challenge introduced the 48km event to run alongside the 96km event on the Gold Coast.
 This saw a huge increase in the number of participants and was able to raise even more funds for the Kokoda Youth Foundation.